Prague Metro: Features

 The name of the Můstek station means "little bridge" and refers to the area around the station.
 The origin of the area's name was not known until remains of a medieval bridge were discovered during construction of the station.
 The remains were incorporated into the station and can be seen near the northwestern exit of the station.

 The escalators at Náměstí Míru (Peace Square) station in Vinohrady are the longest escalators in the European Union (length 87 m, vertical span 43.5 m, 533 steps, taking 2 minutes and 15 seconds to ascend).
 Náměstí Míru is also the deepest station in the European Union, at 53 metres.

 Between I. P. Pavlova and Vyšehrad stations, Line C runs inside the box structure of the large Nusle Bridge over a steep valley.

 The terminal station Depo Hostivař was constructed within the buildings of an existing railway depot.
 The extension is the first segment of the system to be built above ground and not through a tunnel.
 There are no reversing tracks in the terminus; trains depart from the same track on which they arrive.

 Anděl station was known as Moskevská (Moscow station) until 1990.
 It opened on the same day in 1985 as the Prazhskaya (Prague) station on the Moscow Metro.
 It contains several pieces of art promoting Soviet-Czechoslovak friendship.
 Anděl station, like the Smíchov train station, contains some of the best-preserved examples of Communist-era art remaining in Prague.
 Works were carried out from 2014-15 to make the station accessible for wheelchair users.

 The entrance hall of the Hradčanská station still features the coat of arms of the Czechoslovak Socialist Republic and the motto Všechna moc v Československé socialistické republice patří pracujícímu lidu ("All the power in the Czechoslovak Socialist Republic belongs to the working people"), which were parts of the station's original socialist-realist design.

-During the communist period, rumours circulated that large "survival chambers" were being built for high officials of the government in case of a nuclear attack.
-After the fall of communism such areas were shown indeed to exist, but not on the scale envisioned nor fitted out in luxury.
+During the communist period, rumours circulated that large and palatial "survival chambers" were being built for high officials of the government in case of a nuclear attack.
+After the fall of communism such areas were shown indeed to exist, but on neither the scale nor the luxury envisioned.